GitRealHappy/GitRealHappy.github.io/convention.md

       <p class="hero-tagline">The Creator Economy Convention</p>
       <p class="hero-description">
         The premier convention for creators who are serious about building sustainable, profitable personal brands.
-        Join trailblazers and visionaries from around the world for three days of transformational work and shaking hands with industry leaders.
+        Join trailblazers and visionaries from around the world for three days of education, transformational work, and shaking hands with industry leaders.
       </p>

+      <a href="#email-capture" class="cta-button primary">Join the Waitlist</a>

       <!-- Speaker Icons -->
       <div class="speaker-icons">